 If you paid or accrued foreign taxes to a foreign country on foreign source income and are subject to U.S. tax on the same income, you may be able to take either a foreign tax credit or an itemized deduction for those taxes.
 Taken as a deduction, foreign income taxes reduce your U.S. taxable income.
 Taken as a credit, foreign income taxes reduce your U.S. tax liability.
 In most cases, it is to your advantage to take foreign income taxes as a credit.

-We can help you claim the foreign tax credit and ensure that you are paying the least amount of taxes legally possible.
+We can help you claim the foreign tax credit and ensure that you are paying the least amount of expat taxes legally possible.

-When to File an Expatriate Tax Return
+Expatriate Tax Return Due Date

 Why Choose Tax Samaritan?